BootBlock/PoSh-Backup/README.md

 # PoSh-Backup
 A powerful, modular PowerShell script for backing up your files and folders using the free [7-Zip](https://www.7-zip.org/) compression software.
-Now with extensible support for remote Backup Targets, optional post-run system actions, optional archive checksum generation/verification, optional Self-Extracting Archive (SFX) creation, optional 7-Zip CPU core affinity (with validation and CLI override), optional verification of local archives before remote transfer, configurable log file retention, and support for 7-Zip include/exclude list files.
+Now with extensible support for remote Backup Targets, optional post-run system actions, optional archive checksum generation/verification, optional Self-Extracting Archive (SFX) creation, optional 7-Zip CPU core affinity (with validation and CLI override), optional verification of local archives before remote transfer, configurable log file retention, support for 7-Zip include/exclude list files, backup job chaining/dependencies, and multi-volume (split) archive creation (with CLI override).

 > **Notice:** This script is under active development.
 While it offers robust features, use it at your own risk, especially in production environments, until it has undergone more extensive community testing.
 This project is also an exploration of AI-assisted development.